Balik Pulau: Transportation

-Aside from these institutions, the Penang State Library also operates a branch within Balik Pulau.

 Health care

-The basic health care needs of Balik Pulau's residents are served by the Balik Pulau Hospital, a public hospital located within the town.
-Run by Malaysia's Ministry of Health, it is one of the six public hospitals within the State of Penang.
+The basic health care needs of Balik Pulau's residents are served by the Balik Pulau Hospital, a public hospital located within the suburb.
+Run by Malaysia's Ministry of Health, it is one of the six public hospitals within Penang.
 The hospital is equipped with 71 beds and provides, among others, haemodialysis, emergency and infectious disease control services.

 Tourist attractions

-Balik Pulau's attractions are more agricultural, alluding to the huge role agriculture has played in the town's economy and its laid-back pace of life.
-The town is famous for some of Penang's most well-known products - nutmegs, durians and cloves.
-In recent years, agricultural tourism is booming in Balik Pulau, as tourists from other states and abroad flock to the town to sample fresh durians and nutmegs.
+Balik Pulau's attractions are more agricultural, alluding to the huge role agriculture has played in the suburb's economy and its laid-back pace of life.
+The suburb is famous for some of Penang's most well-known products - nutmegs, durians and cloves.
+In recent years, agricultural tourism is booming in Balik Pulau, as tourists from other states and abroad flock to the suburb to sample fresh durians and nutmegs.
 For instance, Balik Pulau's durian orchards, which produce a wide variety of durian cultivars, are best visited during the durian harvesting season between May and August each year.
 Balik Pulau's nutmeg farms and shops also offer samples of nutmeg fruits and products, including nutmeg juice.